DynaLogic/Graphics-Sandbox/README.md

 Graphics-Sandbox
 ================

-This Repo is the Place that the Graphics Department Stores Ideas and Tries out new Ideas
+This Repo is the Place that the Graphics Department Stores Unused Teaxtures and Tries out new Ideas